bettabacon/NFCTagmaker/README.md

 ## !!!
-This project is abandonned !!!
+This project is abandoned !!!
 # NFC Tag maker

 Use your NFC-equipped Android phone to make Smart posters, write URIs, vCards, phone numbers to any NFC Tag.